top of page

 757-761-4437

-My interest in photography began in 1970 while working on the docks in Hampton Roads, Virginia as a member of the International Longshoreman's Association.
-I attended night school at Old Dominion University in art history with a growing interest in photography.
-I purchased a Pentax K-1000 camera with a 28mm, 50mm and 135mm lens and a few rolls of Kodak Tri-X 400 ASA black & white film.
-After working a grueling day loading and unloading ships and attending school three nights a week, I retired to the sanctuary of my home to study my camera's manual.
-I froze my union card in 1974 and enrolled in the School of Visual Arts in NYC to further my study in photography.
+My interest in photography began in the summer of 1970 while I worked on the docks in Hampton Roads, Virginia as a member of the International Longshoreman's Association, Local 970.
+I attended night school at Old Dominion College in art history with a growing interest in photography.
+I purchased a Pentax K-1000 camera with a 28mm, 50mm and 135mm lens and a couple of rolls of Kodak Tri-X 400 ASA black & white film.
+After working a grueling day loading and unloading ships and attending school three nights a week, I would retire to the sanctuary of my home to study my camera's manual.
+I froze my union card in 1974 to enroll in the School of Visual Arts in NYC to further my study in photography.

 I eventually moved to Atlanta, GA. in 1979 which was becoming a promising city with enormous opportunities for the visual arts.
 I opened a portrait studio in Atlanta's theatrical district photographing stage plays and doing commissioned portfolios for rising artists.
-I met Kenney Rogers on his movie set 'Six Pack' which was being filmed in Forsyth County, GA. where I was doing his dailies.
-After expressing an interest in photography, I taught Kenny darkroom techniques and tutored him in the art of hand coloring his images.
+I met Kenney Rogers on his movie set 'Six Pack' which was being filmed in Forsyth County, GA. where I did his dailies.
+After he expressed an interest in photography, I taught Kenny darkroom techniques and tutored him in the art of hand coloring his images.

-My work has been published in numerous magazines and published in three hardbound books depicting vanishing landscapes in rural Georgia, North and South Carolinas, Tennessee and Virginia.
+My work has been published in numerous magazines and in three hardbound books depicting vanishing landscapes in rural Georgia, North and South Carolinas, Tennessee and Virginia.
 One of my strongest images was displayed in a body of work titled 'We the People' at the Smithsonian Institute in Washington, D.C.
-Another photograph was recognized in an international art exhibit in Niepce', France where I came in second to 125,000 entries.
-I've worked on three Civil Rights projects with Atlanta's master photographer Reginald McGhee and Alabama's Poet Laureate Lizetta, LaFalle-Collins of Tuskegee Institute covering conflicts dealing with Civil Rights and the Ku Klux Klan.
+Another photograph was recognized in an international art exhibit in Niepce', France.
+I've worked on three Civil Rights projects with Atlanta's master photographer Reginald McGhee and Alabama's Poet Laureate Lizetta LaFalle-Collins of Tuskegee Institute covering conflicts dealing with Civil Rights and the Ku Klux Klan.
 I also worked on a project with Reginald McGhee on 'Religious Icons Found in Rural Southern Homes' and was his darkroom technician for his vast collection of glass plates taken by James Van der Zee at the turn of the century titled, 'Harlem on my Mind'.

 bottom of page